 Each month, CES surveys approximately 145,000 businesses and government agencies, representing approximately 697,000 individual worksites.

-Total nonfarm payroll employment fell by 701,000 in March, and the unemployment
+Total nonfarm payroll employment rose by 4.8 million in June, and the unemployment

 HTML | PDF | RSS | Charts | Commissioner's Statement

-Real average hourly earnings increased 0.3 percent over the month in February, seasonally adjusted.
-Average hourly earnings increased 0.3 percent and CPI-U increased 0.1 percent.
+Real average hourly earnings decreased 0.9 percent over the month in May, seasonally adjusted.
+Average hourly earnings decreased 1.0 percent and CPI-U decreased 0.1 percent.
 Real average weekly earnings increased 0.5 percent over the month.

 HTML | PDF | RSS

-Real average hourly earnings for all private nonfarm employees increased 0.6 percent from February 2019 to February 2020.
-The increase in real average hourly earnings combined with no change in the average workweek resulted in a 0.7-percent increase in real average weekly earnings over the year. read more »
+Real average hourly earnings for all private nonfarm employees increased 6.5 percent from May 2019 to May 2020.
+The increase in real average hourly earnings combined with a 0.9-percent increase in the average workweek resulted in a 7.4-percent increase in real average weekly earnings over the year.
+The increases in real average hourly and weekly earnings largely reflect the substantial job loss over the year among lower-paid workers as a result of the COVID-19 pandemic and efforts to contain it. read more »